shockone/docs/en/controllers/request-response.rst

 ===========================

 CakePHP uses ``CakeResponse`` by default. ``CakeResponse`` is a flexible and transparent to use class.
-But if you need to replace it with an application specific class, you can override and replace ``CakeResponse`` with your own class.
-By replacing the CakeResponse used in index.php.
+If you need to replace it with an application specific class, you can override and replace ``CakeResponse`` with your own class by replacing CakeResponse in app/webroot/index.php.

 This will make all the controllers in your application use ``CustomResponse`` instead of :php:class:`CakeResponse`.
-You can also replace the response instance used by setting ``$this->response`` in your controllers.
+You can also replace the response instance by setting ``$this->response`` in your controllers.
 Overriding the response object is handy during testing, as it allows you to stub out the methods that interact with ``header()``.
 See the section on :ref:`cakeresponse-testing` for more information.